Peter Jöback: 2006–2010

 From 2006 to 2007, Jöback starred as the Emcee in a production of Cabaret in Stockholm and Gothenburg.
 He received critical praise as well as his second Golden Mask Tony Award.
 He had performed as the Emcee before in 2003 at the Gladsaxe Theatre in Copenhagen.

 Jöback ended 2008 with a sold-out Christmas tour in arenas in Scandinavia following the release of a new 4× platinum-selling Christmas album.
 In 2007, he also toured Scandinavia with his platinum-selling studio album with original songs co-written by himself.
-In January of 2009, Jöback moved to New York City to get new inspiration and make new acquaintances.
+In January 2009, Jöback moved to New York City to get new inspiration and make new acquaintances.
 This resulted in an album entitled East Side Stories, recorded in Woodstock, featuring prominent guests such as Kate Pierson from The B-52's, Sia, Gail Ann Dorsey and the group Betty.

 Peter Jöback entered Melodifestivalen 2010, the Swedish pre-selection for the Eurovision Song Contest 2010.
 He received a wildcard from SVT.
 His song, "Hollow", reached the final of the competition, ultimately finishing in 9th.

 2011–present: Success in musical theatre

 In 2011, Jöback performed in the finale of The Phantom of the Opera at the Royal Albert Hall.
 In 2012, Jöback starred as The Phantom in the West End production of The Phantom of the Opera taking over the role from Earl Carpenter.
 He reprised the role in the Broadway production in April 2013, taking over the role from Hugh Panaro.
 His last performance as The Phantom on Broadway was on 24 August, 2013, when Panaro took over the role again.
 However, he has since returned to bring the Phantom to Sweden.
 The show premiered in September 2016 in Stockholm.
 In January 2018, Jöback took over the role of The Phantom from Laird Mackintosh on Broadway for the 30th Anniversary, alongside Ali Ewoldt and he left the production again on March 31.

 From December 2013 to April 2014, he played the title role in Sweeney Todd: The Demon Barber of Fleet Street at Stockholms Stadsteater.

 On 26 January 2024, it was announced he’d have a month-long run in the West End production of Les Misérables as Jean Valjean from February 13 to March 9.
-In January and February 2025, he will reprise the role in Sweden as part of the Arena World Tour.
+In January and February 2025, he reprised his role in Sweden as part of the Arena World Tour.

 Jöback placed second in the final of the fifth season of Masked Singer Sverige, which was broadcast on TV4.